 You can always add a new category in the future but when you’re starting out try to focus on just a few subtopics.

 Now, brainstorm different titles for each category.
 If you having trouble with this, you can use free online tools like SEOPressor.com to help you come up with titles for your blog posts.

-Once you have a list of at least 10 posts, it's time to start writing.
-As you’re writing your blog posts, keep the following things in mind:
+Once you have a list of at least 10 posts, it’s time to start writing.
+As you’re writing your blog posts, keep these blogging tips in mind:

 - Have a definite goal for each post that you write.
 What are you trying to communicate and what do you want your readers to take away from your blog post?

 - Use emotion in your writing.
 People respond to emotions and posts that leverage emotions tend to get high engagement from readers.

 - Ask questions.
 In order to encourage two-way communication with your readers, always ask questions in your blog posts.

 - Tell stories to keep your audience engaged.
 Don’t be afraid to share your personal stories to inspire your audience and keep them engaged.

 - Stay on topic.
 Each post you write should fall within one of your categories.

 - Add keywords.
 You must use a variety of topic keywords within your blog post so readers can find it online.